Ultimate Charlotte Real Estate Investing Guide for 2026

 Economy

-This equates to a per person income of in Charlotte, and throughout the state. is the per person amount of income for the country overall.
+This corresponds to a per person income of in Charlotte, and in the state. is the per capita amount of income for the US as a whole.

-Charlotte has an unemployment average of , while the state registers the rate of unemployment at and the nationwide rate at .
+Charlotte has an unemployment rate of , whereas the state shows the rate of unemployment at and the United States' rate at .

 Economy Quick Stats